 General Dynamics Co.
 (GD) Upgraded to Hold at Vetr Inc.

-The firm presently has a $183.78 price objective on the stock.
-Vetr 's price objective would indicate a potential downside of 2.60% from the company's current price.
+The brokerage currently has a $183.78 price target on the stock.
+Vetr 's price target indicates a potential downside of 1.99% from the company's previous close.

 Comments